-Ecole Frank Ross currently has 21 divisions (11 English and 10 French Immersion), with 21 full-time classroom teachers, a full-time music teacher, two learning assistance teachers, two teacher-librarians, and a literacy specialist teacher.
+Ecole Frank Ross currently has 22 divisions (12 English and 10 French Immersion), with 23 classroom teachers, a full-time music teacher, two learning assistance teachers, two teacher-librarians, and a literacy specialist teacher.
 The school also works closely with School District 59’s learning services team for early intervention and the district counsellors to build capacity in social-emotional areas.

 Ecole Frank Ross offers a breakfast program with healthy options each morning and encourages students to be outside playing and learning as much as possible.
 The school has maintained several sports teams including volleyball, basketball and track and field as well as opportunities to snowshoe, x-country ski, downhill ski, and snowshoe amongst other opportunities to be active.
 Additionally, students have had access to after school music programming and Judo.
 The school has a leadership team that works on improving student life at EFR.
 Leadership students support special activities, run spirit days, support events like our Christmas concert and intramural activities

 The French Immersion program is offered from K to 7 and focuses on strong-oral language development and encouraging authentic use of French through cultural activities such as francophone musicians, authors, scientists, artists, amongst others.
 Students in French Immersion have the opportunity to compete in speaking contests, interact with a French language monitor from Québec and participate in cultural activities such as Carnaval.